alexjago/nparty/README.md

 District combination is the third stage of analysis, and will require additional work from you.

-It is individually invoked as `nparty run --combine` and has an additional option `--js`, which will output the results not just as a CSV, but in a format usable by the website predictor.
+It is individually invoked as `nparty run --phase combine` and has an additional option `--js`, which will output the results not just as a CSV, but in a format usable by the website predictor.
 By convention, this stage outputs a file called `District_NPPs.csv` (or `District_NPPs.js`).

 In particular, what you'll need to find or create is a spreadsheet (referred to as `SA1s_Dists`) detailing which [parts of] SA1s are in which districts.
 It should look a bit like this: